ISAC advocates for changes to policy and law that would address poverty and improve income security in Ontario.

 Just as we do with the provincial pre-Budget process, we use the opportunity of the federal pre-Budget process to press for greater income security for Ontarians.
 We often focus on Employment Insurance reform and expanding access to and improving federal benefits and credits designed for people with disabilities and people living on low incomes.
 We also consider which provisions if any are included to improve the income security of workers.

-Read ISAC’s 2023 Federal Budget submission by clicking here.
+Read ISAC’s 2024 Federal Pre-Budget submission by clicking here.
 Different formats of this document along with previous years’ submissions can also be found in our Publications archive.
 Analysis on previous years’ budgets can be found in our Updates section, along with analysis on other federal economic updates and reports.

 ISAC occasionally appears before budget-related committees.
 Links to those appearances will be posted in the Updates section under the “Federal Budgets” category.